It wasn’t long ago that Pete and I stared at our small foreign car, with the driver’s seat on the

 After playing the bells, we climbed to the top of the church and had wonderful views of Cork.

 Just a short distance east of Cork is an important seaport town that has played a big part in Irish, and world, history.
 It served as the port of departure for the Titanic (the famed ship was actually built in Northern Ireland), and was also where many Irish boarded ships bound for North America, fleeing from famine and disease.
 Of the 6 million people who emigrated, 2.5 million of them came from Cobh.
+While it was once a place to flee from, now it is a gorgeous little town to visit.
+(See these photos of Cobh to inspire you!)

 This statue of Annie Moore sits outside the Cobh Heritage Center.
 She was the first person processed at New York’s Ellis Island when it opened in 1892.